 A).
 Removing any standing water in the area

 B).
 Drying the affected area with fans and dehumidifiers

 C).
 Removing property and damaged contents from the water damaged area

 After completing tasks categorize items as salvable and unsalvageable and do not throw away any items until the claims adjuster inspects them.

 Following the damage take pictures of everything damaged in the home.
 Take photos of damaged areas, contents, and the plumber’s invoice.
 Keep records of all conversations with the insurance company and demonstrate all evidence of the claim properly.

 Hire a Public Adjuster

-Hiring a public adjuster in Marlton, NJ will make all the difference when filing a claim.
+Hiring a public adjuster will make all the difference when filing a claim.
 They will ensure that you receive the settlement you deserve and that the maximum amount is paid as per policy provisions.
 A public adjuster files a claim on behalf of the homeowner and all communication will go through the public adjusting firm first.
-A public adjuster in Bensalem, PA will contact you promptly for a free consultation the day of your water incident.
+A public adjuster will contact you promptly for a free consultation the day of your water incident.
 Public adjusters only work on contingency fees and cannot be paid hourly for their work.
 Usually, the fee is anywhere from 15%-30% depending on the size and circumstance of the loss.